danpacho/next-your-home/README.md

 ## 😲 Intuitive post grouping

 -   📌 Category based grouping
-    -   And You can describe the category
+    -   And you can describe the category
 -   📌 Category pagination
     -   Configurable
 -   📌 Post series